 We simultaneously worked with the American Veterinary Dental Society (AVDS), the American Veterinary Dental Academy (AVDA), and the emerging American Veterinary Dental College (AVDC).
-Then with the American Veterinary Medical Association (AVMA) and the American Animal Hospital Association (AAHA) to establish some method by which products could be tested and assure the customer that they were efficacious.
+Then the American Veterinary Medical Association (AVMA) and the American Animal Hospital Association (AAHA) established some methods by which products could be tested and assure the customer that they were efficacious.
 That’s where the Veterinary Oral Health Council (VOHC®) seal came from.

 We helped develop the dental seal to emulate the American Dental Association’s (ADA) seal of approval.
-That testing was based on the use of a dog-testing panel where you clean the teeth and then you measure how much plaque, stain, and tarter builds back up.
-Subsequently even gingivitis could be measured.
+That testing was based on the use of a dog-testing panel where you clean the teeth and then you measure how much plaque, stain, and tarter build back up.
+Subsequently, even gingivitis could be measured.
 That was the basis for the seal.
-It was an historic undertaking that was a great commitment from Hill’s.” – Dan Richardson, DVM, DACVS.
+It was a historic undertaking that was a great commitment from Hill’s.” – Dan Richardson, DVM, DACVS.

 A Veterinary Trade Announcement Press Conference and Press Kit

 In-Clinic Promotional Materials and Suggested Press Materials including: A Consumer “Healthy Smile” Pet Contest and a “Practice Builder” Contest

 A National Media Tour Featuring Dr. Robert Wiggs

 Free Local Market Dental Checks with Veterinary Medical Associations